abinit/abinit/doc/tutorial/gw1.md

 #### 1.d Computing the GW energies.

 In dataset 4 the calculation of the Self-Energy matrix elements is performed.
-One needs to define the driver option, as well as the _WFK and _SCR files.
+One needs to define the driver option as well as the _WFK and _SCR files.

     optdriver4  4       # Self-Energy calculation
     getwfk4    -2       # Obtain WFK file from dataset 2